 - RXML file – Way to create an XML file using ruby code

-- The rails controller implementation is also a part of Action Pack library, rails keep the methods of interacting with client and server sides simple.
+- The rails controller implementation is also a part of the Action Pack library, rails keep the methods of interacting with the client and server sides simple.

 Rails applications have a common way in terms of directory structure and location of files.
 The directories and their respective contents are as follows :

 - app: Where all the application’s MVC code goes